 - 1. Clone repository "https://github.com/openstack/sahara-image-elements" locally. - 2.
-Run the diskimage-create.sh script.
+Use tox to build images.

-You can run the script diskimage-create.sh in any directory (for example, in your home directory).
+You can run "tox -e venv - sahara-image-create" command in sahara-image-elements directory to build images.
 By default this script will attempt to create cloud images for all versions of supported plugins and all operating systems (subset of Ubuntu, Fedora, and CentOS depending on plugin).
 To only create Cloudera images, you should use the "-p cloudera" parameter in the command line.
 If you want to create the image only for a specific operating system, you should use the "-i ubuntulcentos" parameter to assign the operating system (the cloudera plugin only supports Ubuntu and Centos).
-If you want to create the image only for a specific Cloudera version, you should use the "-v 5.0|5.3" parameter to assign the version.
+If you want to create the image only for a specific Cloudera version, you should use the "-v 5.0!5.3" parameter to assign the version.
 Below is an example to create Cloudera images for both Ubuntu and CentOS with Cloudera Express 5.3.0 version.

-'''

-bash diskimage-create.sh -p cloudera -v 5.3
+tox -e venv -- sahara-image-create -p cloudera -v 5.3

-'''